Rebel terrorists, aided by

 - Beat Them at Their Own Game: Doubly subverted as traitor Imperial forces will adopt the tactics and equipment your side developed (indeed, it was them who developed them in the first place before they turned traitor), forcing you to use the same tactics to counter them (as they're the best available) until something even better can be developed.

-- Big Bad / Bigger Bad: These roles zigzag throughout the game before finally settling on Zaarin for the Big Bad and the Rebellion for the Bigger Bad.
+- Big Bad: It takes a while for the real villain, namely Admiral Zaarin, to be revealed, and even then the Rebellion remains the Greater-Scope Villain in the background.
 The latter is actually a somewhat odd choice, and surprisingly little time is spent fighting the Rebellion proper (only two of the thirteen Tours of Duty features them as the main adversary, four if you count Harkov's defection).
-Much more effort is spent chasing tearaway Imperial factions and neutral third parties than the actual rebels the Empire fights in the movies.
+Much more effort is spent in conflict with tearaway Imperial factions and neutral third parties than chasing the actual rebels the Empire fights in the movies.
+This presumably builds on the Emperor's line in Return of the Jedi that the rebellion is tiny and even "insignificant" (as well as other franchise materials to the same effect), with the greater part of the Imperial Navy devoted to other things.

 - Bittersweet Ending: After finally offing the Big Bad that you've spent half the game chasing, you'll get a brief moment of satisfaction for destroying one of the greatest threats to Imperial security ever to have lived.
 Then your debriefing officer cheerily informs you that the Battle of Endor is currently taking place and they're just waiting to hear word of the Empire's inevitable victory.